The most important lesson this week taught me

 “Second, most books are old.
 This is not a disadvantage: this is precisely what makes them valuable.
 They stand against the conventional wisdom of today simply because they’re not from today.
 Even if they merely reflect the conventional wisdom of their own day, they say something different from what you hear all the time.
 But the great books, the ones you find on a syllabus, the ones people have continued to read, don’t reflect the conventional wisdom of their day.
 They say things that have the permanent power to disrupt our habits of thought.
 They were revolutionary in their own time, and they are still revolutionary today.
 And when I say “revolutionary,” I am deliberately evoking the American Revolution, because it was a result of precisely this kind of independent thinking.
 Without solitude—the solitude of Adams and Jefferson and Hamilton and Madison and Thomas Paine—there would be no America.” -- William Deresiewicz, Solitude and Leadership

 I am deeply grateful to the leaders at RED.

 I am grateful for the Nigerian film industry’s strides.

 From my daily affirmations

 Humility.
 Always student not teacher.
 Number one job is to listen.

 Food for thought

+Follow #WithChude on YouTube, social media channels, and Podcast (search for #WithChude wherever you get your podcast from).
 If this daily message blesses you, comment, like, tweet, share or forward it to your friends and loved ones.
 Even, those who think themselves your enemies :).